Code-Institute-Submissions/Del-Popolo/README.md

 # Del popolo
  This website was built for a food truck in Orlando Florida.
 The website features information about the food truck, its menu, and services.
-The site was created in order to intuitively fill the needs of information seeking customers with an intriguing, clean design.
-Providing them with location and contact information, catering information, and upcoming events.
+The site was created to intuitively fill the needs of information seeking customers with an intriguing, clean design.
+Providing them with location, contact information, catering information, and upcoming events.

 ## UX
 ### Project Goals: